FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 <a id="text-value"/>

-## 2.5 The "TextValue" Data Type
+## 3.4 The "TextValue" Data Type

-The `TextValue` data type defines a literal value.
+The `TextValue` data type defines a literal text value.

 The `TextValue` data type does NOT support extension properties (see [Extension Properties](#extension-properties)).